 What should I do if the estimate makes me want to chase?

-Stop using the estimator.
+Stop using the calculator.
 In the U.S., call or text 1-800-MY-RESET for confidential responsible-gambling support.

 Maintained and reviewed by